IBM/solsa/README.md

-While SolSA is meant to facilitate application development and deployment on the IBM Cloud and supports a few IBM-specific services out of the box, the SolSA programming model and code is intended to work with any Kubernetes cluster and any cloud.
+While SolSA is meant to facilitate application development and deployment on the IBM Cloud and supports a few IBM-specific services out of the box, the SolSA programming model and library implementation is intended to work with any Kubernetes cluster and any cloud.
 No IBM Cloud account required.

 SolSA is an open-source project with an [Apache 2.0 license](LICENSE.txt).
 We